chris-trag/splash-screen-fire-tv-demo/README.md

 ```
 **Step 4:** Apply the splash screen theme to the splash screen activity

-In AndroidManifest.xml, set the theme attribute of the SplashScreenActivity to the theme you setup in step 2.
-The SplashScreenActivity will be the first activity called by the launcher, so remember to move the intent filter with the action android.intent.action.MAIN and category android.intent.category.LEANBACK_LAUNCHER from the Main Activity to the SplashScreenActivity:
+In `AndroidManifest.xml`, set the theme attribute of the `SplashScreenActivity` to the theme you setup in step 2.
+The `SplashScreenActivity` will be the first activity called by the launcher, so remember to move the intent filter with the action `android.intent.action.MAIN` and category `android.intent.category.LEANBACK_LAUNCHER` from the Main Activity to the `SplashScreenActivity`:

 ```xml
 <activity